brazillierjo/wallet/README.md

 ## GitHub Actions

 The project uses GitHub Actions for deployment automation.
-A workflow is configured to automatically deploy the application to a VPS when changes are pushed to the `main` and `dev` branches.
+A workflow is configured to automatically deploy the application to a VPS when changes are pushed to the `main` branch.
 The deployment includes:

 - Dependencies installation
 - Database migration
 - Frontend and backend application build and startup
-- Production and pre-production environment management via different git branches
+- Production environment management via git branches

 ## Configuration